 The Eiffel Tower is one of Europe’s top monuments.
 It is almost guaranteed that you’ll at least stop by Champ de Mars or Trocadéro to see it up close.
 But what do you do before or after?
 This article is dedicated to all the things that you can see and do near the Eiffel Tower.

-11 Things to See Near the Eiffel Tower
+Top 11 Things To See Near the Eiffel Tower

 11. Trocadéro Platform

 Trocadéro doesn’t sound French to you?
 That’s because it’s named after an island in Spain known as Isla del Trocadero.
-This was the venue for a famous battle won by France against Spanish rebellion forces in 1823.
+This was the location of a famous battle won by France against Spanish rebellion forces in 1823.

-The French were not fighting to take over Spain.
+The French weren’t fighting to take over Spain.
 They were actually fighting to help restore King Ferdinand VII’s power.
 A little help from your neighbors.
-The result- King Ferdinand comes back into power and a beautiful park is built that will eventually offer the best Eiffel Tower photo opportunity.
+The result: King Ferdinand comes back into power and a beautiful park is built that will eventually provide the best Eiffel Tower photo opportunity.

-In this area there was once a massive and beautiful palace named Palais du Trocadéro.
-It was demolished to make way for Palais de Chaillot which stands today.
-The former palace was a more beautiful structure and the current structure is definitely the best place to view the Eiffel Tower.
+In this area, there was once a massive and beautiful palace named Palais du Trocadéro.
+It was demolished to make way for Palais de Chaillot, which still stands today.
+While the former palace was a more beautiful structure, the current structure is the best place to view the Eiffel Tower.

-If you get off at Trocadéro metro station you will not be able to miss the Eiffel Tower no matter how hard you try.
+If you get off at Trocadéro metro station, you can’t miss the Eiffel Tower no matter how hard you try.
 The platform is the Palais de Chaillot and an incredible place to take a photo.
-After, you can walk all the way to the Eiffel Tower – no directions needed ( ;
+After, you can walk all the way to the Eiffel Tower—no directions needed.

 10. Champ de Mars

 Champ de Mars is a massive public park in Paris that forms a sort of runway to the Eiffel Tower.
-Like the Eiffel Tower, the Champ de Mars is in the 7th arrondissement and along with the tower is a huge draw for the area.
-Having a picnic on the Champ de Mars looking at the Eiffel Tower has become the thing to do for travelers.
+Like the Eiffel Tower, the Champ de Mars is in the 7th arrondissement and is a huge draw for the area.
+Having a picnic on the Champ de Mars while admiring the Eiffel Tower has become the thing to do for travelers.

-The name derives from the Campus Martius or Field of Mars in Rome.
-An area of Rome that was historically flooded and is home to famous attractions like the Pantheon, Piazza Navona and Campo de’ Fiori.
+The name derives from the Campus Martius or Field of Mars in Rome—an area that was historically flooded and is home to famous attractions like the Pantheon, Piazza Navona, and Campo de’ Fiori.
 Why name this park in Paris after a crowded area with virtually no parks in Rome?

 The Champ de Mars was an area where the French military famously trained in Paris.
 Mars is the god of war and everyone likes Rome, so why not?
-Today, you can enjoy this massive green space and have a picnic or walk through it and have a warm lunch at a restaurant near the Eiffel Tower.
+Today, you can enjoy this massive green space and have a picnic or take a stroll through it on your way to a warm lunch at a restaurant near the Eiffel Tower.